Juan de Villanueva: Biography

 His father was the sculptor Juan de Villanueva and his brother, Diego de Villanueva was not only his protector, but also his teacher.

 He entered the Royal Academy of Fine Arts of San Fernando as a pupil when he was eleven years old.
 In 1758, he travelled to Rome to become a grant holder of the Academy to complete his studies.
 In 1765, he returned to Spain.

 A year later, he travelled through Córdoba and Granada, where he, together with José de Hermosilla, went to draw the "Arab antiquities."
 The drawings from these travels were published in 1804.
 He settled in Madrid, where he was appointed Academic of the Academy of San Fernando.

 In 1777, Charles III appointed him Architect of the Prince and the Infants.
 From then to the end of his life he would work almost exclusively for the Royal House.
 In 1781, he was appointed Architect of the Royal Monastery of El Escorial, and Charles IV appointed him Major Architect.
-He was going to construct several pavilions for the royal disposal: in 1771, he built the Casa de Infantes in the Royal Site of Aranjuez; in 1772, the Casita del Príncipe, at El Pardo; in 1773, the Casita de Arriba (with a Palladian scheme and a notable plasticity in the treatment for the main portal) and the Casita de Abajo or del Príncipe, both in El Escorial, where he also constructed the Casas de Oficios, a group of houses, according to the sober Herrerian style of the Monastery.
+He was going to construct several pavilions for the royal disposal: in 1771, he built the Casa de Infantes at the Royal Palace of Aranjuez; in 1772, the Casita del Príncipe, at El Pardo; in 1773, the Casita del Infante (with a Palladian scheme and a notable plasticity in the treatment for the main portal) and the Casita del Príncipe, both in El Escorial, where he also constructed the Casas de Oficios, a group of houses, according to the sober Herrerian style of the Monastery.